Skip to content

 Amer et al. 2019 — Heavy metal exposure assessment in Egyptian apples, grapes, and oranges

-This study measured Pb, Cd, Cr, Cu, and Ni concentrations in 108 fresh fruit samples (apples, grapes, oranges) collected from four governorates in Egypt (Cairo, Giza, Alexandria, El-Fayoum).
+This study measured Pb, Cd, Cr, Cu, and Ni concentrations in 108 fresh fruit samples (apples, grapes, oranges; 36 per fruit type, 9 per governorate per fruit) collected from four governorates in Egypt (Cairo, Giza, Alexandria, El-Fayoum).
 Lead and cadmium were not detected in any sample.
 Copper and nickel were present in all samples, frequently above WHO/FAO maximum residue limits.
-Chromium was detected only in grape samples from Cairo and El-Fayoum at concentrations exceeding EU permissible limits.
-Washing grapes reduced Cu and Ni by up to 97%; peeling oranges reduced Cu by up to 81%.
+Chromium was detected only in grape samples from Cairo and El-Fayoum at concentrations more than ten times the EU permissible limit.
+Washing grapes reduced Cu and Ni by up to ~97%; peeling oranges reduced Cu by up to ~81%.
+Estimated daily intake for Cu and Ni exceeded reference tolerable daily intake values in most fruit-governorate combinations.

 Key numbers